Aly Michalka: Acting

 In 2004, Michalka was cast in the role of Keely Teslow on the Disney Channel's Phil of the Future.
 The series premiered on June 18, 2004.
 In August 2006, Disney Channel ended the series after two seasons.
 She has also starred in the Disney Channel original movie Now You See It..., and appeared in the TV movie Cow Belles opposite her sister.
 Michalka and her sister starred in several projects produced by the Disney Channel and MTV.
 In 2007, they appeared in the MTV film Super Sweet 16: The Movie based on the MTV series My Super Sweet 16.
 In August 2009, she co-starred in the Walden Media film Bandslam.
 In April 2010, The CW announced Michalka was cast in the main role of Marti Perkins on the cheerleading drama series Hellcats.
 Despite a successful premiere, ratings dropped, and in May 2011, The CW announced the show was not renewed for a second season.
 In 2011, Michalka made a guest appearance on CSI: NY.
 In 2010 and 2011 respectively, Michalka had major supporting roles in films Easy A and The Roommate.
 In 2013, Michalka appeared in the independent drama film, Crazy Kind of Love, alongside Eva Longoria, Virginia Madsen and Amanda Crew.

 In 2013, Michalka participated in a multi-episode role on the sitcom Two and a Half Men.
 In July 2014, she and her sister filmed the independent drama Weepah Way for Now in Laurel Canyon, California; Michalka also participated in the casting process and production for the film.
 The movie was written and directed by her husband, Stephen Ringer, and premiered at the Los Angeles Film Festival on June 16, 2015.
 Michalka had a recurring role on the CW series iZombie for the first and second season, and became a regular cast member for season three.
 On April 19, 2016, she was announced as a cast member for the comedy film The Lears, an adaptation based on the Shakespearean play King Lear.

+In November 2026, Michalka is set to make her Broadway debut as Anne Hathaway in & Juliet.